 In squash, a point is won when a player fails to return the ball before it bounces twice on the floor.
 The ball is allowed to hit walls or the ceiling multiple times which do not count as bouncing on the floor and is still considered in play.
-Squash uses rally scoring and is a best of 5 games, with each game played to 11 points.
-Similar to badminton, squash requires players to win each game with a 2 point advantage.
+Squash uses rally scoring and is a best of five games, with each game played to 11 points.
+Similar to badminton, squash requires players to win each game with a two point advantage.

 4. Where the Sport is Played

 These two different sports can be played in different places.
 Professional and serious badminton players play indoors, such as in gymnasiums or sports centers with badminton courts inside them.
 Casual badminton players play outdoors such as on a field or beach.

 Squash is also typically played indoors but the courts themselves are literally surrounded by four walls and a ceiling.
 This is done so players can bounce the ball off the walls to keep the rally going.
 There are also courts outdoors, but these are not as common.
 Since the squash court is inside a wall, wind has less of an effect on the ball.
 There is no net or other equipment needed other than the walled court.
 The only thing needed to be done for the court would be to clean the glass wall.

 While these are both indoor sports, the equipment used has some major differences.